a1black/express-jwt-scope/README.md

   - req - reference to HTTP request object.
   - claimDelimiter - [see configuration](#configuration)
   - claimScopeDelimiter - [see configuration](#configuration)
-  - isAdmin - set to `true` if the access token possesses admin claim, `false` otherwise.
+  - isAdmin - if `adminKey` is set then result of admin claim evaluation, otherwise `undefined`.
   - originScope - copy of permission field found in the access token.
   - token - copy of the access token.